deepanshu1420/InstagramClone/README.md

 ## ✨ Highlights
 - Tried to replicate the UI/UX as closely as possible to the real Instagram.
 - Fully responsive on **mobile phones**, tablets, and desktops.
-- Inspired though **Instagram by Meta**, with attention to visual details, typography, and spacing.
+- Inspired though **"Instagram by Meta"**, with attention to visual details, typography, and spacing.
 - Light/Dark theme toggle in the navbar for seamless theme switching.
 - Built with scalability in mind, easy to integrate a backend or additional features later.